 Gibson Les Paul Supreme (2013)

 The Supreme originated in 2003 formally does not belong to the Custom Shop, however its design is much similar to the Custom Shop’s products.
 The guitar has a sectioned hollow body glued together similar to an acoustic body – the top and the back are maple, and the side is mahogany.
 And the back has no holes for replacing the electronics, which makes it considerably harder to upgrade it using an enlarged opening under the jack plate.
 Its neck has a short tenon.
 The Supreme has 8.6 lb (3.9 kg) in weight.

 When playing riffs the guitar differs cardinally from the sound of all Les Pall models – its lows are totally removed and it has no rhythm density, but it has very brilliant upper mids and the highs that grate on the ear.
 When played solo it differs insignificantly by less rich overtones and easily produced pick harmonics.
 The instrument’s sustain is comparable to that of other custom Les Paul versions.

 Gibson Les Paul Supreme Limited Run (2007)

 In 2007, a limited run of 400 Les Paul Supreme guitars was released, which have a larger amount of mahogany inside the body and the fretboard with no mother-of-pearl inlays.
-As far as its sound is concerned, the guitar is similar to the classic model with the only difference of a slightly less rhythm density, but possesses strongly pronounced upper mids as well as more percussion and sharp attack.
+As far as its sound is concerned, the guitar is more similar to the mahogany version of Les Paul with the only difference of a slightly less rhythm density, but possesses strongly pronounced upper mids as well as quite percussion and sharp attack.
 The Supreme Limited Run has 9.7 lb (4.4 kg) in weight.

 10. Gibson Les Paul Carved Flame

-Gibson Les Paul Carved Flame Limited Run (2003)
+Gibson Les Paul Carved Flame Chameleon Limited Run (2003)

 In 2003-2005, the Custom Shop division produced a limited run of an innovative Carved Flame.
 The maple top of the guitar has curving in the shape of flame tips painted in chameleon colors.
 Its body has unique perforation including 17 rectangular cutaways of various area.
 Its neck has a long tenon.
 The Carved Flame has 8.4 lb (3.8 kg) in weight.